 This sheet is about exposure to loxapine in pregnancy and while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare provider.
+This information is based on published research studies.
+It should not take the place of medical care and advice from your healthcare providers.

 What is loxapine?

-Loxapine is a medication used to treat mental health conditions including schizophrenia and bipolar disorder.
-It can be taken by mouth, inhaled, or given as an injection.
-Brand names for loxapine include Loxitane® and Adasuve®.
+Loxapine is a medication that has been used to treat mental health conditions including schizophrenia and bipolar disorder.
+Some brand names for loxapine are Loxitane® and Adasuve®.

 I take loxapine.
 Can it make it harder for me to get pregnant?

-Loxapine may increase the blood levels of a hormone called prolactin.
-Levels of prolactin that are higher than usual can cause irregular periods in some people, which might make it harder to get pregnant.
+Loxapine might increase the blood levels of the hormone prolactin.
+Levels of prolactin that are higher than normal can cause irregular periods in some women, which might make it harder to get pregnant.
 Talk to your healthcare provider if you are having trouble getting pregnant.

-Miscarriage can occur in any pregnancy.
-Studies in humans have not been done to see if loxapine increases the chance for miscarriage.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
+Studies have not been done to see if loxapine can increase the chance of miscarriage.

 Does taking loxapine increase the chance of birth defects?